jdmc/learning/MD Syntax.md

 Markdown doesn't have native support for comments, but some platforms like GitHub support HTML comments:

 <!-- This is a comment -->

+# line break / new line

+1. Using Double Space:
+Ending a line with two or more spaces followed by a line break creates a new line.

+2. Using <br> Tag (HTML):
+You can also use HTML <br> tags to force a line break.

 These are the basics of Markdown syntax.
 It's a versatile language with support for many more features like task lists, strikethrough text, and more.
 Different platforms may support slightly different Markdown extensions, so it's always a good idea to check the specific documentation.Markdown is a lightweight markup language with plain-text formatting syntax.